zjn700/aws-test/README.md

 ## On iPad
 	- Added the following apps
-		- Blink: terminal with SSH and MOSH (for sturdier connections on mobile)
+		- Blink: terminal with SSH and MOSH (for sturdier connections on mobile). $20
+			- (update) found a little server tool called "screen" that elimates the need for blink.
+Run it when you first log in to AWS and you cannot reconnect disconnected terminals
+			- screen -ls to list screens, screen -r [screenID] to reattach a detached screen
+			-  Blink was not a complete waste because I used it to create the ssh keys
-		- Working Copy: git client with an editor
+		- Working Copy: git client with an editor. $2
-		- Textastic: Code editor with its own terminals and SSH connectivity
+		- Textastic: Code editor with its own terminals and SSH connectivity. $10
-	-
+		- (update) Inspect: addes a browser that has some (but not all) dev tools.
+Essential for web apps. $6

 ## On AWS instance installed
 	- nvm (for node and npm)